Nisargs23/picoCTF/Forensics/MacroHard WeakEdge.md

 <img width="948" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/59752131-a027-483f-9898-c93d6b377922">

-I opened a few files, then I saw the last one it had hidden in the name.
+I opened a few files.
+Most of the contents of these files were of no use.Then I saw the last one.
+It had hidden in the name.
+So that would probably be the one.

 It had a string which was encrypted